Pwd9000-ML/blog-devto/posts/2022/GitHub-Auth-Methods-Azure/GitHub-Auth-Methods-Azure.md

 ## Conclusion

 As you can see, it is pretty easy to set up authentication between your **GitHub Actions** and **Azure**.
-I would highly recommend adopting the newer, **Open ID Connect (OIDC)** method if you aren't using that already as it a lot more convenient not having to manage and maintain passwords/secrets of your Azure service principals and GitHub secrets manually.
+I would highly recommend adopting the newer, **Open ID Connect (OIDC)** method if you aren't using that already as it is a lot more convenient not having to manage and maintain passwords/secrets of your Azure service principals and GitHub secrets manually.

 OIDC is a better security option as it is an identity driven, passwordless authentication method that doesn't require frequent rotation or expiration of Azure service principal passwords/secrets.